#

 archTIS products apply and enforce dynamic, policy-driven access controls that leverage both user and data attributes to ensure your users and partners access, share and collaborate on sensitive and classified information — securely.

-Whether you need to manage sensitive data securely within your Microsoft 365 applications (SharePoint, OneDrive, Office and Exchange), SharePoint Server or Windows file shares or need to manage access to and sharing of classified information stored with high levels of assurance – archTIS can assist. archTIS puts you on the path to zero trust access and protection with immediate benefit and return on investment, while enabling your big picture goals.
+Whether you need to manage sensitive data securely within your Microsoft 365 applications (SharePoint, Office and Exchange), SharePoint Server or Windows file shares or need to manage access to and sharing of classified information stored with high levels of assurance – archTIS can assist. archTIS puts you on the path to zero trust access and protection with immediate benefit and return on investment, while enabling your big picture goals.

 White Paper: Zero Trust A Data-Centric Strategy for Success